Multi-Tenant LoadMaster - Product Overview

 Ability to Create Virtual LoadMaster (VLM) Instances from Packages

-A VNF package is LoadMaster or GEO LoadMaster firmware that can be used to create a LoadMaster VNF.
+A VNF package is LoadMaster or GEO LoadMaster image that can be used to create a LoadMaster VNF.
 Multiple packages can be installed on the Multi-Tenant LoadMaster.
 The Multi-Tenant LoadMaster will come with a pre-installed package which contains the latest LoadMaster firmware at that time.
-Other packages can be downloaded from the Kemp website as needed.
-Each package can be a different version of the Kemp LoadMaster.
+Other packages can be downloaded from the Progress Kemp website as needed.
+Each package can be a LoadMaster starting on different firmware (LTS, GA, and so on).
 From each package, multiple instances can be created.

 When an instance is created from a VNF Package, the number of CPUs and amount of RAM can be configured.